Contact us today for a free no obligation quote, or call us on 1300 73 53 99 (local call rates)

 We manufacture dangerous goods labels in a wide range of sizes from 20mm diamonds up to 250mm diamond placards.
 We can supply small to large quantites and most of the standard range comes straight off the shelf for despatch same day.

-Market leading quality dangerous goods labels, dangerous goods placards, hazardous goods and chemical labels - Australia wide
+Market leading premium quality dangerous goods labels, dangerous goods placards, class diamonds, hazardous goods and chemical labels - supplied Australia wide

-Or class labels and dangerous goods labels are printed on carefully selected material sand printed using special high light resistant UV inks.
+Our high quality class labels and dangerous goods labels are printed on carefully selected materials and printed using special high light-resistant UV inks.
 We produce class labels on vinyl or paper dependant on the application requirement.
 The colours we use use on our dangerous goods labels are largely dictated by legislation and the Australian dangerous goods standard AS 1216.
 2006.

-Below are some examples of some of the dangerous goods labels, and class label and placard designs we carry in stock.
-We carry too many to picture and mention, so if you can't see what you're looking for contact us, we will more than likely have it, or if not we will make it!!
+Below are some examples of some of the dangerous goods labels, class diamonds, and placard designs we carry in stock.
+We carry too many to picture and mention, so if you can't see what you're looking for contact us, we will more than likely have it, or if not we will make it, pronto!!

 Legislative information for Dangerous Goods Identification.